 Completing a Labs Participant Release Form (bring library card and valid photo ID) and a short orientation upon your first visit is required before using the Memory Lab.

-Schedule a 3-hour DIY Memory Lab Transfer Session.
+Schedule a Memory Lab Session

 If this is your first appointment, we recommend you review transfer/scanning instructions for your format on our Libguide:

 Audio and video transfers happen in real time.
 To save your files, please bring a Mac-compatible external hard drive (USB-A connection), flash drive, or SD card (if you are transferring 8mm/Super8 Film) with you.
 Video8/Hi8/Digital8 is currently not available.

 If this is your first time at the Labs, you'll need to complete a Labs Participant Release Form (bring library card and valid photo ID), review our safety guidelines, please arrive 10-15 mins earlier than the start of the program to complete and review these documents.

 If appointments are not available, the event is full or not yet open for registration.
 The schedule only shows the next 30 days